You are listening to the Sean Hannity Radio Show podcast.

 I mean, I think so.

-I mean, I think the case is pretty much been made that this judge clearly has uh an agenda, and I think this judge has made a number of bad rulings in this case as we've gone over, but you know, we'll see what happens.
+I mean, I think the case has pretty much been made that this judge clearly has an agenda.

 Anyway, thank you both.

-Uh Sandy and Gary, thank you both for being with us.
+Sandy and Gary, thank you both for being with us.

 And that's what Justin does.

-He meets girls at the bar and he said, What's your name?
+He meets girls at the bar and he said, what's your name?

 You're just in time to meet Justin.

-Uh What's up, Justin?
+What's up, Justin?

-How are you doing?
+How are you doing, sir?

-Sir, it's so good to hear your voice again and to be back with you.
+It's so good to hear your voice again and to be back with you.

 Thank you.

-What are you gonna tell me?
+What are you going to tell me?

 He's becoming exactly what Hillary Clinton has said.

-He's a loose canon.
+He's a loose cannon.

 But what's up with Trump?